AI Laws in Minnesota (MN)

 Penalties for non-compliance

-The financial consequences of non-compliance under HF 4654 are real and enforceable now.
-Minnesota sets a maximum civil penalty of Civil penalties.
+The financial consequences of non-compliance under Minnesota Consumer Data Privacy Act (Minn.
+Stat. ch.
+325M) are real and enforceable now.
+Minnesota sets a maximum civil penalty of Up to $7,500 per violation.
 Penalties accumulate per violation — meaning a company that has deployed an AI tool to thousands of consumers without required disclosures faces compounding exposure, not a single capped fine.
 Employment AI violations often trigger parallel exposure: an employer who fails to provide required notice faces state penalties AND increased litigation risk under federal equal-employment law, because documented failure to audit for bias can be used as evidence of disparate-impact intent in private lawsuits.

 What to do now